 I actually typically approach all of these film poster projects from the same angle, trying to establish a visual concept from which to base the initial image and then build on that.
 In this case, I started with the double use of the star for Captain America’s shield as well as on the Winter Soldier’s arm.

 As I build the image around that central hook, I search for compositional elements that might carry some significance to the film.
 For example, the bullseye is a nod to the old 70’s political thrillers that the Russo brothers cited as an influence.
 Merging that into the S.H.I.E.L.D. logo leads the eye through the piece.

 One of the many things I love about your work is your ability to skew a figure in strange caricature.
 Looking at your ‘Hard Eight’ print next to ‘Winter Soldier’ there’s a similarity in design, but your approach to the figures are much different.
 For ‘Winter Soldier’ you treated Captain America with a classic attractiveness, capturing the actor Chris Evans’ likeness to a tee rather the loose portraiture you did for ‘Hard Eight.’

 In both posters the characters are immediately recognizable, but ‘Winter Soldier’ has a more heroic rigidness in Captain America’s features.
 Was that dictated by the client or was that a choice you made?

 Before I even started I knew that when working with a large Hollywood production like this I would need to keep the likenesses fairly tight.
-And in the end I did have to go through a couple revisions of Chris Evans’ likeness to get it to where it ended up.
+And in the end, I did have to go through a couple of revisions of Chris Evans’ likeness to get it to where it ended up.